Skip to main content

 • Tara Hellewell

-During that time, Tara received recognition for her dedication as a Red Deer Women of Excellence and through a Humane Canada Animal Welfare Leadership Award in 2020.
+During that time, Tara received recognition for her dedication as a Red Deer Women of Excellence and was awarded the Humane Canada Animal Welfare Leadership Award in 2020.
 Tara now supports the work of Humane Canada on the staff team as Director, Donor Relations and National Engagement.
 Tara proudly supports Women for a Humane Canada as a founding member and is a strong advocate for the recognition of women in leadership in our sector.

 Along with partner Jaret and fur-kids Harlee and Bandit, she divides her time between their homes on the mountain in the Crowsnest Pass, AB, and their off-grid cabin on the shores of Kootenay Lake just outside of Nelson, BC.
 At home, they relish the freedom of nature, the beauty of the environment, and the wildlife that frequently visit both properties.